giovancombo/ProteinSecondaryStructurePrediction/README.md

 Relative positional information is supplied to the model on two levels: values and keys.
 This becomes apparent in the two modified self-attention equations.

+instead of simply combining semantic embeddings with absolute positional ones, relative positional information is added to keys and values on the fly during attention calculation.

+calculating relative positional encodings as introduced in Shaw et al. requires O(L^2 * D) memory due to the introduction of an additional relative positional encoding matrix.
+Here, L denotes the length of the sequence, and D, the hidden state dimension used by the model.

+**The key concept is that Distance between two characters is more important than their absolute positions in the sequence**

 ### Classification Head

 ### Decoder